genomicsclass/leanpub/manuscript/confounding_exercises.md

 ---
-Title: Counfounding Exercises
+Title: Confounding Exercises
 ---

 A>## Exercises
 A>
-A>Load the admissions data from the `dagdata` package (which is avaialbe from the genomicsclass repository):
+A>Load the admissions data from the `dagdata` package (which is available from the genomicsclass repository):
 A>
 A>
 ```r